😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Conclusion

-In conclusion, by choosing the right sleeping position, pillow, and mattress, incorporating exercise into your routine, maintaining a healthy weight, and considering physiotherapy, you can improve your sleep quality even with upper back pain.
+In conclusion, choosing the right sleeping position, pillow, and mattress, incorporating exercise into your routine, and maintaining a healthy weight can help you to relieve upper back pain so that you can achieve a good night’s sleep.

 FAQ